 - for music teachers

 - forest school leaders

 - outdoor play leaders

 Combining creative thinking, team building, leadership, practical woodcraft skills, songwriting techniques, communication, performance skills, listening…it’s wholistic, creative outdoor learning.

-There’s an online course you can buy here:Natural Musicians facilitation training SET 1 – All directions
+There’s also an online course you can buy here:Natural Musicians facilitation training SET 1 – All directions

 What do the courses cover?